 - Sunglasses at Night: Is never seen without his sunglasses.

 - What Happened to the Mouse?: In IV, the President isn't sure what happened to him.
 He most likely was killed when Earth blew up.
-He shows up in Enter the Dominatrix and becomes a homie afterwards, but considering the bizzare nature of the DLC, it's hard to say if that means he's alive in a simulation somewhere in the canon storyline.
+He shows up in Enter the Dominatrix and becomes a homie afterwards, but considering the bizarre nature of the DLC, it's hard to say if that means he's alive in a simulation somewhere in the canon storyline.

-- Women Scorned: The reason he found himself in a ponyshow is because he slept with one of the DeWynter sisters, but that wasn't even the problem.
+- Woman Scorned: The reason he found himself in a ponyshow is because he slept with one of the DeWynter sisters, but that wasn't even the problem.
 The problem was that he didn't know which one it was, and still doesn't.